SEA-PHAGES/pdm_utils/dev_guide/source/build_test_db.rst

 How to create the database for integration tests
 ================================================

 Some integration tests require a pre-defined, non-empty test database, called 'test_db_filled.sql'.
-This database is created from Actinobacteriophage by deleting all but 16 phages:
+This database is created from Actino_Draft by deleting all but 16 phages:

 1. Drop the pdm_test_db database (if it exists)::